 Ms. Yamasaki is a 5th grade teacher from California who said, “I value teaching service and philanthropy to my students for many reasons.
 One main reason teaching service learning is valuable is because it inspires children to think of others, rather than just themselves.
 When they know they are helping others, it gets them excited about their learning and what they are doing.”

-After incorporating the lesson Deliver Gratitude Day, 45 students completed the service-learning project Gratitude Brunch.
+After learning about gratitude from the lesson Deliver Gratitude Day, 45 students designed and carried out the service-learning project Gratitude Brunch.
 “The focus on gratitude and defining what it means and how it can influence us supported my students in purpose,” said Yamasaki.

 Students put together a gratitude brunch for first responders.
 One class organized and oversaw decorations, food, and gifts for the first responders and the other class made a presentation to show the first responders during the gratitude brunch.
 During the gratitude brunch students served the first responders food, presented their slideshow welcoming and thanking first responders, and then the students were able to ask questions to the different groups of first responders in attendance.